 This resource guide provides suggestions for databases to use, periodicals to monitor, and organizations and books to be aware of for students of higher education.
 Please contact your librarian if you would like help with library research.

-A comprehensive full-text research database, designed for education students, professionals and policymakers, with journals, periodicals, monographs, yearbooks, and many other sources covering all levels of education--from early childhood to higher education--as well as all educational specialties, such as multilingual education, health education and testing.
+The comprehensive full-text research database is designed for education students, professionals, and policymakers, covering all levels of education and specialties like multilingual education, health education, and testing.

 ERIC Uses the EBSCO search screen interface.
 ERIC is the world's largest source of information on education and provides indexing and abstracting for articles and documents from 1966 onward.